edzaga/sql-course/sql-course-en/lectures/week2/lecture8.rst

 Union
 ^^^^^^

-The operator "UNION" allows combining the result of two or more :sql:`SELECT` statements.
+The operator :sql:`UNION` allows combining the result of two or more :sql:`SELECT` statements.
 It is necessary that these have the same number of columns, and furthermore, that they have the same data types.
 For example, we have the following tables:

 .. code-block:: sql